cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 \end{align*}
 $$

 This you will recognize as the softmax function.
+(For a probabilistically-motivated derivation, please see a previous [post]({filename}deriving-the-softmax-from-first-principles.md).)

 Finally:

 $$
 \begin{align*}